 But don't trail your hand in the water (crocodiles) and do not get too close to hippos especially if they have babies with them.

 Once back at camp you can relax and wear what you like.
 Camps generally don't have fences.
-Some have Maasai guards on duty day at night and some don't.
+Some have local guards on duty day at night and some don't.
 It's pretty safe to stroll about during the day, but at night you will find you have an escort to and from the main dining tent.
-Well equipped bathroom area of the tent.
-The Loo and shower were behind it

 Well equipped bathroom area of the tent.